 Bill Gross is losing to a smaller, more nimble version of himself.

 The Pacific Investment Management Co. chief’s $263 billion Pimco Total Return Fund is getting trounced by the firm’s four- month-old exchange-traded fund that’s more than 100 times smaller as the biggest money managers struggle to navigate debt markets without moving prices.
-While the world’s largest mutual fund has returned 3.2 percent since March 1, the Pimco Total Return ETF (BOND) that started Feb.
+While the world’s largest mutual fund has returned 3.2 percent since March 1, the Pimco Total Return ETF (BOND:US) that started Feb.
 29 with a similar mandate has gained 6.8 percent, data compiled by Bloomberg show.

 The $1.8 billion ETF, part of an industry that has more than doubled its assets under management to more than $1 trillion since 2008, is seizing on investor demand to own bonds without having to barter them off exchanges.
 While that has allowed the ETF to snap up notes with the biggest-potential returns, the company’s 25-year-old Total Return Fund is stuck managing thousands of securities as debt-trading volumes become less predictable and as dealers cut credit holdings by 82 percent.